PS5 restock update today: Track on Twitter, Target, Best Buy and more

 Where to buy PS5: Check PS5 restock now

-As of May 5 at 7:28 a.m.
+As of May 8 at 6:45 a.m.
 ET, there is no PS5 restock available.
-However, our PS5 restock tracker indicates Sony Direct, Walmart, and Best Buy haven't had PS5 restock in weeks, which means the next restock could occur there.
+Our PS5 restock tracker indicates Sony Direct and GameStop could be the next retailers to offer restock.
 To help with your PS5 search, below you'll find our PS5 restock tracker along with links on where to buy the PS5 right now.

 PS5: $499 @ Amazon